Spicy Szechuan-Style Eggplant

 or other hot condiment, to taste

-Peel the eggplants, cut them into 1/2-inch-thick slices, then slice the rounds thinly into strips.
+Cut the eggplant into 1/2-inch-thick slices, then slice the rounds into thick strips.

-Add the sherry, eggplant strips, and ginger, along with about 1/4 cup water.
-Cook, covered, over medium heat for 5 minutes.
+Add the sherry, eggplant strips, and ginger to the pan, along with about 1/4 cup water.
+Cover and cook over medium heat for 5 minutes, or until the eggplant is just tender.
 Lift the lid once or twice during that time to stir.

-Meanwhile, stir the tofu, celery, and hoisin sauce into the wok.
-Season to taste with soy sauce and chile oil.
-Stir-fry over medium-high heat, uncovered, for 10 minutes.
-Serve at once over the hot noodles.
+Stir the tofu, celery, and hoisin sauce into the pan.
+Cook just until everything is heated through.
+Season to taste with soy sauce and hot sauce.